12 Weird Backpacking Food Ideas for Your Next Trip

 Taking powdered milk backpacking isn’t anything new.
 After all, turning your boring granola into a morning cereal with some NIDO will always be a nice backcountry treat.

 What is new, though, is how many different types of powdered milks you can now find: soy, goat, almond, malted, low-fat, coconut…the list goes on.
-Powdered coconut milk is my favorite because of its faint sweetness, which can be a great addition to any camp soup, hot chocolate or coffee.
+Powdered coconut milk is my favorite because of its faint sweetness, which can be a great addition to any camp soup, hot chocolate, or camp coffee.

 For more powdered milk options, check out our taste test of the best powdered milk brands.